project-orrca-mit/ripple/python/rippleCODE/readme.md

 # here is the description
 rippleREAD - will take the input of ripple files and provide a repository to read them in terminal/etc

-rippleWRITE - will take the inputed data and location and created .rpl files and contains methods to edit/manipulate them
+rippleWRITE - will take the inputed data and location and created .rpl files (just.txt files) and contains methods to edit/manipulate them

 <<ALSO HAS A **CAUTION DATA HAS BEEN CHANGED** flag every time you edit data, it does NOT DELETE OLD DATA it creates a strikthrough>>